This page contains the guidelines for Character Tags. For more general information, please see the Wrangling Intro page.

 - SYNONYMS: girl!Dean Winchester, Vampire!Dean Winchester

-If a fan-created-alternate character has a different name from the original, treat it as a fanon Original Character - leave it unfilterable in the fandom unless the name has been used by more than 3 users; then canonize that name and subtag it under the canonical character.
+If a fan-created-alternate version of a character has a different name from the original, treat it as a fanon Original Character - leave it unfilterable in the fandom unless the name has been used by more than 3 users; then canonize that name and subtag it under the canonical character.

 "Non-English Canons" are any sources that were not originally in English.
 Follow the guidelines below regardless of the size of the English-speaking fandom or the English-speaking fandom's familiarity with the original language names.